 We propose a novel top-down visual saliency model based on image patches.
-The goal of our model is to learn from labeled training examples from a number of classes to predict the locations of target objects in an image.
-We use a binary variable to indicate the presence or absence of a target object at an image patch.
+The goal of our model is to learn from labeled training examples from a number of classes to localize target objects in an image.
+We use a binary variable to indicate the presence or absence of a target object in an image patch.
 The saliency value of an image patch is computed by the probability of a target object being present at that location.
 We formulate the saliency model with a layered conditional random field (CRF) model in which target variables are conditioned on sparse codes of image patches.
 The use of a conditional random field enables us to exploit the connectivity of adjacent image patches such that the saliency map is computed by incorporating local context information.
-On the other hand, the use of sparse coding facilitates us to model feature selectivity for target prediction, which typically results in a more compact and discriminative representation.
+Meanwhile, the use of sparse coding facilitates us to model feature selectivity for target prediction, which typically results in a more compact and discriminative representation.
 The presence of target objects in an image can be thus inferred by message passing, and represented by posterior probabilities.
-We compute the saliency map by normalizing those posterior probabilities of patches within their context, thereby turning it to be a context-dependent image attribute.
+We compute the saliency map by normalizing those posterior probabilities of patches within their context, thereby turning it to be a contextdependent image attribute.

-We note that the proposed model is more than a straightforward combination of CRF and sparse coding for visual saliency.
-Instead, the proposed layered model accommodates joint CRF and dictionary learning.
+We note that the proposed model is more than a straightforward combination of CRF and sparse coding.
+Instead, it accommodates joint CRF and dictionary learning.
 By using sparse codes as intermediate layer, we learn a both a discriminative dictionary under the supervision of CRF, and a CRF model driven by sparse coding.
-We propose a max-margin approach to train the model by exploiting fast inference algorithms such as the graph cut method [9].
+We propose a maxmargin approach to train the model by exploiting fast inference algorithms such as the graph cut method [9].